andrewgtreantos/hello-world/README.md

 I remember sitting across the table, watching this well dressed man drawing circles and dollar signs as I imagined a better life for me and my family and friends!

 "You get 5, who get their 5, who get their 5 and before you know it, everybody's rich!".

 Of course, for me it didn’t work out that way.

 Over the years, I tried again and again, from desktop computers, to vitamins, to energy drinks, etc.

 Then came the internet, and “Attraction Marketing,” and info products.

 I believed this was my ticket, because now I could market my products without chasing down friends and family.

 It sounded way cooler!

 But I struggled... and struggled... and struggled!

-I gave up several times.
+In fact, I gave up several times.

 I discovered entrepreneurship isn't for the faint of heart.

 I had wild expectations!

 But something was holding me back.

 Maybe... my belief wasn’t big enough.

 Maybe...
 I didn’t think I deserved it.

 Maybe...
 I didn’t think I was good enough.

 Starting an online business is a serious wake up call.

 Becoming a successful entrepreneur requires holding up a mirror to all the limiting beliefs I was holding onto.

 The game of online marketing requires much more courage and boldness than I ever imagined.

-I made the decision here and now to change!
+-I made the decision here and now to change!
-I am climbing over my problems rather than to dwelling on them.
+-I am climbing over my problems rather than to dwelling on them.
-I am changing my stinking thinkin.
+-I am changing my stinkin' thinkin'.

 It's not easy, and I will have setbacks.
 But I an forging ahead!

 I am focusing my energy and creating something great!

 Today, after years of struggle…
-... after beating myself up...
+-... after beating myself up...
-… I simply won't live any other way...
+-… I simply won't live any other way...
-… I am going to live and prosper…
+-… I am going to live and prosper…
-… I want the freedom lifestyle of an entrepreneur...
+-… I want the freedom lifestyle of an entrepreneur...

 It's my birthright.

 It's what I think about daily.

 I'm committed to being all in...

 … so that my family and friends and I can enjoy a freedom lifestyle.

 Wake up!
 Do you want a freedom lifestyle?
 Are you committed to your success?